- What Programs Are Available To Assist People With Disabilities in Mississippi?

 - Eligibility for the Independent Living Wavier is limited to individuals age sixteen (16) or older who have severe orthopedic and/or neurological impairments.

-- Eligibility for the TBI/SCI Waiver is limited to individuals who have a Independent Living Wavier or a spinal cord injury and are medically stable.
+- Eligibility for the TBI/SCI Waiver is limited to individuals who have a traumatic brain injury or spinal cord injury and are medically stable.

 - The Intellectual Disabilities/Developmental Disabilities Waiver is a statewide program, administered by the Division of Medicaid and operated by the Mississippi Department of Mental Health.
 It is designed to offer support and services to qualified Medicaid beneficiaries who have intellectual/developmental disabilities.
 The program allows qualified individuals to remain in a home or community based setting as an alternative to nursing facility care or other institutional care.
 Persons must require the same level of care as someone applying for admission to an intermediate care facility for the intellectually disabled.